plariumdev/docs/index.md

 - test
 - test

+!!! note
+    You should note that the title will be automatically capitalized.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for